 Perform a test for a nonzero correlation between LDL and age.
 How does your regression-based conclusion about an association between LDL and age compare to inference about correlation?

 The correlation coefficient for serum LDL and age is r = -0.01, this is equivalent to the square root of the R2 value given with the regression model.
 This value is also consistent with the inference made based on the regression model, that we cannot with confidence reject the null hypothesis of no linear trend between serum LDL levels and age.
 An r value of 0 indicates no linear correlation, so a value of -0.01 is consistent with no or very weak linear correlation which indicates that we cannot reject the null.
+(Owing to the lack of substantial heteroscedasticity, it agrees well with the p value for the

+slope when computed using the robust standard errors.)

+Points:3

+Total points:78